 How an Ashington shop works with GoldPaid

 The first step happens online.
 An Ashington charity team sends clear photos to GoldPaid on WhatsApp, with close shots of any stamped marks, and gets an honest first read before anything leaves the shop.
-A free prepaid Royal Mail Special Delivery label is then emailed over, so the piece travels as a tracked, insured parcel on a service that aims to deliver to GB mainland addresses the next working day.
+A free prepaid Royal Mail Special Delivery label is then emailed over, so the piece travels as a tracked, signed-for parcel on a service that aims to deliver to GB mainland addresses the next working day.

 Getting a specialist precious-metal valuation in person would mean a trip to Newcastle, about seventeen miles south of Ashington by road and roughly twenty-three minutes by car in clear traffic, with parking and a counter queue on top.
 For a volunteer carrying donated valuables, that is most of a working day.
 Asking online and posting the parcel removes the journey altogether, and the valuation is read at the shop in Ashington.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, so an Ashington team knows the cover position before the parcel is sealed.

 What Ashington shops should set aside